IPA(8) IPA(8)

 shutdown (send a SIGTERM signal), reconfigure (send a SIGHUP

-PID of the process which has exclusive lock on a PID-file.
-No
+is taken as the PID of the process which has the exclusive lock

-signal will be sent, if a PID-file is not exclusively locked.
+on a PID-file.
+No signal will be sent if a PID-file is not

--o <log-file>
+-o log_file

 Write log messages to the given log-file instead of using sys-